If you’re like me, you probably spend every spare minute of your day thinking ‘how can I get better at golf?’

 Another Rukket product, you ask?
 Don’t worry, we’re not sponsored by them – it just so happens Rukket appears to make really good golf practice nets, and the Rukket 4pc Golf Bundle is no exception.

 While the quality of the net itself isn’t quite as good as the Rukket Haack, the value of this bundle cannot be beaten.

 In addition to the net, your purchase includes a Chip It!
-Net (valued at $30) and a Mat Attack Tri-Turf Portable Hitting Mat ($59.99) for no extra cost – so, essentially $80 of extra value.
+Net and a Mat Attack Tri-Turf Portable Hitting Mat for no extra cost – talk about extra value!

 Sounds pretty good, if you ask me.